OwenDa/portfolio-1/README.md

 Images were optimised with the following workflow:
 1. After initial placement to aid in the design process, final images were reseized.
 2. Resized images were saved in PNG/JPG formats.
-3. PNG/JPG files were compressed (see [Tools](#tools)).
+3. PNG/JPG files were compressed ([see Tools](#tools)).
 4. These optimised images were then uploaded in place of the larger copies orginally used.
-5. The optimised images were also converted to AVIF format (see [Tools](#tools)) and copies uploaded accordingly.
+5. The optimised images were also converted to AVIF format ([see Tools](#tools)) and copies uploaded accordingly.
 6. HTML was written to ensure that browsers which support AVIF display these files while browsers that do not support AVIF will use the PNG/JPG fallback instead.

 Each of these steps was carried out with one individual image file initially and the tested.
 The steps were then carried out folder-by-folder within the project's file structure, with git commits at each stage.

-pagespeed.webdev revealed a significant dispartity between Mobile and Desktop performance (e.g. 79/100 vs 98/100 for index.html).
-This was corrected by further resizing images and adding additional srcset options taking screen size into account.
+[pagespeed.web.dev](https://pagespeed.web.dev) revealed a significant dispartity between Mobile and Desktop performance (e.g. 79/100 vs 98/100 for index.html).
+This was partially corrected by adding further srcset options taking screen size into account.
+The developer was unable to follow all recommendations to improve performance due to the deployment environment, as per this [Stack Exchange discussion on GitHub cache policies](https://webapps.stackexchange.com/questions/119286/caching-assets-in-website-served-from-github-pages).

 ## Acknowledgements
 Acknowledgement and thanks are due to the author's assigned mentor for guidance gratefully received, as well as [Code Institute](https://codeinstitute.net/ie/) for tuition prior to the project inception.

 ### Code Credits & Resources:
-1. "Whippet Fact File" table composed with reference to [this tutorial by Mark Heath](https://markheath.net/post/simple-tables-with-css-grid-layout).
+1. "Whippet Fact File" table composed with reference to this [CSS Grid tutorial by Mark Heath](https://markheath.net/post/simple-tables-with-css-grid-layout).
-2. Card design was partly based on this [W3Schools HowTo](https://www.w3schools.com/howto/howto_css_cards.asp).
+2. Card design was partly based on this [W3Schools CSS Cards How-To](https://www.w3schools.com/howto/howto_css_cards.asp).
 3. Favicon added by following [these steps](https://lazaroibanez.com/how-to-add-a-favicon-to-github-pages-403935604460).
-4. Picture source and use of AVIF was assisted by [this brief tutorial](Credit: https://www.youtube.com/watch?v=rO6rvbN37ZA) and [this write-up](https://www.finally.agency/blog/what-is-avif-image-format).
+4. Picture source and use of AVIF was assisted by this [picture element video tutorial](https://www.youtube.com/watch?v=rO6rvbN37ZA) and this [write-up on AVIF format](https://www.finally.agency/blog/what-is-avif-image-format).

 ### Tools:
 1. [Material Design](https://material.io/)'s [Color Tool](https://material.io/resources/color/) was used in devising the colour scheme.